mjuez/baycomp_plotting/README.md

 ### Ternary plots

 For plotting the comparison of two classifiers on multiple datasets using a ternary plot, `tern` function could be used.
-It only receives the posterior as parameter.
+It's parameters are the following:

+- `p`: baycomp posterior.
+- `names`: an array containing Left and Right region labels. [default: `["L", "R"]`]

 _Example:_